pd95/AutofillPlayground/README.md

 # Autofill playground

 This simple app is about exploring the necessary parts to allow an app work with autofill, i.e. the iOS keyboard automatically suggest the required information to fill in.

-The current version focussed on "Password Autofill":
+## Password autofill

+Feature description:

-- suggesting an existing password stored in the keychain to sign-in
+- suggesting existing passwords stored in the keychain to sign-in
 - suggesting a strong password to use when signing up.

 To implement this feature I had to do the following steps: